kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1986</span> Marcos ally General Favian Fer discovers racy love letters between Defense Secretary Juan Ponce Enrile and RAM leader Gregorio Honasan and orders them arrested.
 The lovers elope to Camp Crame on EDSA.

-- <span class=year>1986</span> Trapped in a massive traffic in EDSA, tens of thousands of commuters decide to leave their buses and walk home, clogging the highway and accidentally triggering the People Power Revolution that drive President Marcos from power.
+- <span class=year>1986</span> Trapped in a massive traffic in EDSA highway, tens of thousands of commuters decide to leave their buses and walk home, clogging the highway and accidentally triggering the People Power Revolution that drive President Marcos from power.
 Corazon "Heart" Aquino becomes president.

-- <span class=year>1991</span> Using their highly developed deduction skills, scientists at the Philippine Institute of Volcanology and Seismology (PHILVOCS) accurately predict the imminent eruption of Mt.
+- <span class=year>1991</span> Using their highly advanced observation and deduction skills, scientists at the Philippine Institute of Volcanology and Seismology (PHILVOCS) accurately predict the imminent eruption of Mt.
 Pinatubo after observing the volcano shoot a massive ash column 20km into the atmosphere.

 [`Photo: PHILVOCS scientists predict Mount Pinatubo eruption after observing its massive ash column.`](/images/mount-pinatubo-shoots-massive-ash-column.gif)